Cyril Livingstone

-Cyril Livingstone (1921–2011) was a Leeds based theatre director, actor, critic and couturier.
+Cyril Livingstone (28 March 1921 – 31 March 2011) was an English Leeds based theatre director, actor, critic and couturier.

 Early life

 Cyril Livingstone was born on 28 March 1921, he was the youngest of three brothers born to Joseph and Bertha Livingstone.

 Family Salon

-Livingstone's family owned a clothing shop, after the second world war he joined his family business.
+Livingstone's family owned a clothing shop, and after the Second World War he joined his family business.
 The salon was located on North Street, then later moved to Albion Place.
-The shop attracted a lot of the stylish people of Leeds and played an integral part in the Leeds fashion scene at the time.
-In an interview with the Yorkshire Evening post Cyril Livingstone's friend and colleague John Fisher, stated that people would flock to Cyril's shop in order to but the latest haute couture fashion; with clients often asking for Cyril's opinion on what would suite them.
+The shop attracted the stylish people of Leeds and played an integral part in the Leeds fashion scene at the time.
+In an interview with the Yorkshire Evening Post, Livingstone's friend and colleague John Fisher, stated that people would flock to Livingstone's shop in order to buy the latest haute couture fashion; with clients often asking for Livingstone's opinion on what would suite them.
 This sparked his love of design, which he would then use later on for stage productions.